mcknightlabs/rtmup/_posts/goal/2015-06-06-school-vs-on-job.md

 title: Go back to school vs learn on the job
 description: I was accepted into the no. 1 HCI program in the country.
 This is why I decided not to go.
 category: goal
+og_title: Go back to school vs learn on the job
+og_description: I was accepted into the no. 1 HCI program in the country.
+This is why I decided not to go.
+og_image: /media/img/goals/2015-06-06-school-vs-on-job/cmu.jpg
+og_type: website
 tags:
 - tech
 ---